 Here on Long Island I hope to get on the water through October.
 I know in my winter travels I will look for the opportunity to Stand Up Paddle, or take a SUP yoga class.

 Have you ever been paddle boarding?
+Have you ever done Stand Up Paddle Board Yoga?
 What is your favorite water activity?

 SHOP THIS POST: